 Surgical Technology Associate of Applied Science

-The Missoula College University of Montana is proud to partner with City College at Montana State University Billings to offer the Associate of Applied Science Degree in Surgical Technology on the Outreach campus in Billings.
+Great Falls College Montana State University (Great Falls MSU) is proud to partner with City College at Montana State University Billings to offer the Associate of Applied Science Degree in Surgical Technology in Billings.

 Students in the program are educated to be Surgical Technologists (ST), part of the surgical team, to ensure the operative procedure is conducted under optimal conditions.
 The ST is responsible for three phases (preoperative, intraoperative, and postoperative) of patient care with minimal direction.
 All surgical team members must adhere to the principles of asepsis and the practice of sterile technique.
 The ST normally functions in a sterile capacity by passing instruments, equipment and supplies to the surgeon during the surgical procedure but may also perform many non-sterile duties throughout the workday.